Yeabtsega-Tesfaye/Yeabtsega-Tesfaye/README.md

 Yeabtsega in downtime: ⚡ I enjoy playing video games in my free time. 🎮 plus am artistic sketcher.

+## 🏆 Achievements

+- 🥇 Scored 438 on the Ethiopian UEE(2nd batch) 3.9 GPA in Software Engineering
+- 💻 Built projects: 50+ Modern and Cool Websites with the latest technologies

 ### ✍️Random Dev Quote
 "First, solve the problem.
 Then, write the code."